specify/specify7/README.md

   its member institutions and by an award from the US NSF (BIO/DBI: 1565098).

-  Specify 7 Copyright © 2019 University of Kansas Center for Research.
+  Specify 7 Copyright © 2020 Specify Collections Consortium.
 Specify comes with ABSOLUTELY NO WARRANTY.
 This is free software licensed under GNU General Public License 2 (GPL2).

-    Specify Software Project
+    Specify Collections Consortium
     Biodiversity Institute
     University of Kansas
     1345 Jayhawk Blvd.